harrybooth/harrybooth.github.io/index.md

 ### Dissertation

 1. __Growing Flags with Fractal Proteins__
 Supervised by Peter Bentley.
-The mapping from genotype to phenotype in natural evolution is a development growth process.
+The phenotypes of biological organisms are incredibly complex.
+Comparitively, the amount of genetic material is extremely small.
 This project investigated artificial models of development which permit compact genetic representations, from both a conceptual and experimental standpoint.
 The original dissertation can be found [Link](url).
-Stay tuned for the paper which is due to appear in the journal of artificial life in 2022 - [Link](url)._
+Stay tuned for the paper which is due to appear in the journal of artificial life in 2022 - [Link](url).

 ## Current and Future Projects

 1. __Process music with Julia__
-2. __Fractal Development__
+Steve Reich defines process music not as, "the process of composition but rather pieces of music that are, literally, processes."
+I am interested in exploring the concept of music emerging from computational processes, in particular artificial development systems.
+I intend to implement these experiments using [Julia Music](url)
+3. __Fractal Development Systems__
+I intend to further develop ideas from my dissertation.
+In particular I would like to extend the multi-cellular model into 3D, and develop more complex forms.
+I also intend to refine further the fractal protein mechanisms.
-3. __Wikipedia steiner graphs__
+5. __Wikipedia steiner graphs__
+Inspired by the game of "wiki-surfing", the aim is to build a program which constructs an approximate (as NP-hard) steiner tree given a collection of topics on wikipedia.